gitter-lab/LPWC/README.md

 Installation
 ------------
 The first major release of LPWC will be added to Bioconductor.
-Until then, the easiest way to install LPC is as follows:
+Until then, the easiest way to install LPWC is as follows:
 ``` r
 devtools::install_github("https://github.com/gitter-lab/LPWC")
 ```

 Usage
 ------------
-See the [vignette](http://htmlpreview.github.io/?https://github.com/gitter-lab/LPC/blob/master/vignette/LPC.html) for usage instructions.
+See the vignette for usage instructions.